khmelnitskiianton/Akinator/README.md

 # Akinator

-This is cool program that can generate data base on binary tree (yes/no) You can upload data, guess elements or add them, see data(or log), take definition or compare objects, and save data!
+This is cool program that can generate data base on binary tree (yes/no) You can upload data, guess elements or add them, see data(or log), take definition or compare objects, and save data, and vocalize all text with Festival!

 - [Introduction](#inroduction)
 - [Commands and options](#commands_and_options)